lonicera/gzt/README.md

 * bs4

 ## TO-DO
-- [ ] Add more newspaper and columnists section into every newspaper as a dropdown menu
+- [ ] Add more newspaper and columnists section into every newspaper as a dropdown menu.
+- [ ] Add different categories like sport, world etc. for each newspaper as dropdown menu.